Endowed Scholarship & Fellowship Virtual Program

 Endowed scholarships give hundreds of worthy students access to a Wheaton College education that would otherwise be out of their reach.

-Endowed scholarships are funds established by individuals, families, or groups of donors (such as alumni reunion classes) to provide continual aid to Wheaton College students who have general financial need or who meet established criteria.
-Endowed scholarships may be named in someone’s honor or in another way that is meaningful to the donor and recipients.
+- Endowed scholarships are funds established by donors to provide continual aid to students who have financial need or meet other criteria.

 How can I set up an endowed scholarship?

 Endowed scholarships may be established with a first installment of $5,000 and a signed application.
 Once approved, a memorandum of agreement outlining the terms of the endowed scholarship will be sent to the establisher for their signature.
 Endowed scholarships are frequently funded by gifts of cash, but they may also be funded by transfers of stocks, bonds, mutual funds, real estate, and other types of property.
 Gifts toward endowed scholarships may also be made by bequest.

 Minimum funding levels are $25,000 for an unrestricted scholarship and $50,000 for a scholarship with preferences and scholarships must reach minimum funding within 5 years of the first installment.

 Please contact the Office of Development for additional information or assistance.